XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

 ## Suggested Business Practices

-The value of a gateway's issuances in the XRP Ledger comes directly from the trust that customers can redeem them with the gateway when needed.
+The value of a gateway's issued currency in the XRP Ledger comes directly from the trust that customers can redeem the issued balance from the gateway when needed.
 We recommend the following precautions to reduce the risk of business interruptions:

 * Use separate [Issuing and Operational Addresses](issuing-and-operational-addresses.html) to limit your risk profile on the network.
 * Follow anti-money-laundering regulations for your jurisdiction, such as the [Bank Secrecy Act](http://en.wikipedia.org/wiki/Bank_Secrecy_Act).
 This usually includes requirements to collect ["Know-Your-Customer" (KYC) information](http://en.wikipedia.org/wiki/Know_your_customer).